irinaverse/Mathematics/README.md

 - Infinitesimal or infinity small
 - We are not talking numbers here, we talk ideas

-"Data Science Math", my math diary uploaded
+"Data Science Math" - my math diary uploaded
 - a function is a process, we explore something new
 - $Matplotlib$ is a library in Python, excellent tool for data visualization

-"Encoding Math into Python", doing art and doing science
+"Encoding Math into Python":

 - Mathematics - the science of structure, shape and order.
 - Nature follows the Fibonacci sequence, from seeds to galaxies, we recognize patterns.